Celebrate outside at Stockton Benefit on the Boardwalk for Student Relief Fund

 This special new event takes the place of the Foundation’s annual Scholarship Benefit Gala this year and will support Stockton’s Student Relief Fund, which provides emergency support for students who face severe financial challenges.

-Due to COVID-19 restrictions, the Benefit will take advantage of the variety of outdoor spaces offered throughout the University’s Atlantic City Residential Complex, including the spacious garden quad and the beach quad which leads to the world-famous Atlantic City Boardwalk.
+Due to COVID-19 restrictions, the benefit will take advantage of the variety of outdoor spaces offered throughout the University’s Atlantic City Residential Complex, including the spacious garden quad and the beach quad that leads to the world-famous Atlantic City Boardwalk.

 The evening will feature hors d’oeuvres, a variety of food and dessert stations, Osprey-inspired cocktails, specialty beer from Pinelands Brewing Company and Tuckahoe Brewing Company and more.
 Guests will also enjoy live entertainment from the Parrot Beach Band, a 50/50 raffle and other activities including a photo booth and lawn games.

-Many businesses and individuals who support the traditional Gala year after year have signed on to support the Benefit on the Boardwalk, including the International Brotherhood of Electrical Workers (IBEW) Local 351, the Gala’s headline sponsor for the past 13 years.
+Many businesses and individuals who support the traditional gala year after year have signed on to support the Benefit on the Boardwalk, including the International Brotherhood of Electrical Workers Local 351, the gala’s headline sponsor for the past 13 years.

 “There was no question whether we’d support Stockton and its students through this new event,” said Dan Cosner, business manager for IBEW Local 351.
 “To support an event that truly helps Stockton students complete their education is an honor to be a part of.”